phoenixframework/phoenix_guides/H_ecto_models.md

     end
   end
 ```

-By default all model files should generate with `use HelloPhoenix.Web, :model` which will add `use Ecto.Schema`, `import Ecto`, `import Ecto.Changeset` and `import Ecto.Query` automatically.

 At this point, we are completely configured and ready to go.
 We can go back to the top of this guide and follow along.